-The aim of ECEI is inclusion, with children supported in a range of mainstream early childhood settings such as preschool and play group, meaning increased opportunities to learn and develop positive social relationships.
+The aim of ECEI is inclusion; with children supported in a range of mainstream early childhood settings such as preschool and play group, thereby increasing opportunities to learn about and develop positive social relationships.

-A list of Year 1 ECEI transitional are now available from the National Disability Insurance Agency website https://www.ndis.gov.au/ecei/NSWeceiproviders.html
+The current ECEI Providers in NSW Local Government areas are available from the National Disability Insurance Agency website by clicking here.

 ECEI during NDIS transition in NSW

-The NDIA has been working collaboratively with the Department of Family and Community Services, the Commonwealth Department of Social Services and Early Childhood Intervention Australia (ECIA) NSW/ACT to connect the existing NSW ECEI arrangements with the NDIS, as a transitional arrangement until the national model is commissioned.
+The NDIA worked collaboratively with the Department of Family and Community Services (FACS), the Commonwealth Department of Social Services and Early Childhood Intervention Australia (ECIA) NSW/ACT to connect the existing NSW ECEI arrangements with the NDIS as a transitional arrangement until the national model is commissioned.

-The ECEI transition arrangements have now formally commenced in NSW.
+The ECEI transition arrangements are now in place in NSW.

 The NSW transitional approach recognises that a significant proportion of early childhood providers are already funded by FACS to provide supports consistent with the NDIA’s ECEI approach.